The Difference Between Condos and Co-Ops: The Ultimate Guide

 If you want to be super involved in every decision, a co-op is for you.
 If you only want to vote on big-ticket issues, then go with a condo.
-Keep in mind, however, that either way you can be as involved or uninvolved as you want.
+However, remember that either way, you can be as involved or uninvolved as you want.

 Do you mind following rules others have made, or do you want to be a part of the decision-making process?